Can I move on to a high school, polytechnic or university?

 We have students from over 40 countries and a yearly average of no more than 20% from any one nationality.

-- Our Auckland school’s location is exceptional.
-We occupy five historic buildings.
-Four are large houses inside Albert Park, opposite the clock tower of the University of Auckland.
-The fifth is ‘Chancery Chambers’, located in an attractive city square just across a corner of the park.
+• Our school’s location is exceptional.
+We occupy two historic buildings inside Albert Park, opposite the clock tower of the University of Auckland.

 What will I do at weekends?